learn-co-curriculum/ruby-arguments-readme/README.md

 end
 ```

-Above, we define our method to take in an parameter by following the method name
+Above, we define our method to take in a parameter by following the method name
 with parentheses enclosing a variable name: `greeting(name)`.

 Then, we use **string interpolation** inside the method body to `puts` out a